Hungary preparing to extend border fence towards Romania

 Hundreds of thousands of people have been arriving at the EU's southern and eastern edges and making their to the richer countries further north and west, in the greatest migration to Western Europe since World War Two.

-Szijjarto said Budapest had informed the Romanian Foreign Ministry about the plans, which would extend the fence's current route to a few kilometres beyond the Maros (Mures) river along the Romanian frontier.
+Szijjarto said Budapest had informed the Romanian Foreign Ministry about the plans, which would extend the fence's current route to a few kilometers beyond the Maros (Mures) river along the Romanian frontier.

 (Reporting by Gergely Szakacs; Editing by Andrew Heavens)